Silk - the Chinese luxury fabric

 Chinese secret exported

 By the Tang dynasty porcelain began to overtake silk as the most prized Chinese export.
 The secret of silk manufacture was closely guarded, but by 200BCE the technology had found its way to Japan and Korea.
 It took a lot longer to reach the Byzantine Empire (600CE) where a silk industry at Damascus had been weaving silken cloth for centuries.
 An unlikely story relates how silkworm eggs were smuggled out of China in a hollow stick by Nestorian monks around 550CE.
-By the 13th century silk production was started in Italy after crusaders brought back captive silk producers after the fall of the Byzantine Empire.
+By the 13th century silk production started in Italy after crusaders captured silk producers from Damascus after the fall of the Byzantine Empire.
 In 1608 King James I of England issued an edict to start up a silk industry in Britain and its colonies.
 Unfortunately the Black Mulberry (Morus nigra) tree was planted while silkworms feed on White Mulberry (Morus alba), but in any case it is unlikely that the silkworms would have coped with the cold climate.
 A number of mulberry trees planted at the time of the Royal proclamation are still alive including one at Christ's College Cambridge .

 silk